 Figure 7.
 Soil characteristics in upland and lowland plots.
 A) Inferred soil consumption: distance in centimeters between highest adventitious black spruce roots to soil surface according to number of fires.
 B) Depth of organic layer (cm) in upland and lowland plots according to reburn sequence.
 C) Percent cover of exposed mineral soil in upland and lowland plots across reburn sequence.

-Adventitious roots were only available to sample in once- and twice-burned plots, as three burn plots had no black spruce snags left to assess (Fig. 7A).
-Depth of adventitious roots implied greater inferred soil consumption in upland plots, particularly after one fire.
+Adventitious roots were only available to sample in once- and twice-burned plots, as three burn plots had no black spruce snags left to assess.
+Depth of adventitious roots implied greater inferred soil consumption in upland plots, particularly after one fire (Fig. 7A).

-Lowland organic-layers were thicker than upland layers regardless of number of reburns by a factor of 1.6, and the difference between the two sites was largest in twice-burned plots where lowland organic-layers were larger by a factor of 3.2.
+Despite similar depths in unburned locations, lowland organic-layers were thicker than upland layers regardless of number of reburns by a factor of 1.6, and the difference between the two sites was largest in twice-burned plots where lowland organic-layers were larger by a factor of 3.2.
 The decline in organic layer depth occurs faster in upland plots than in lowland plots: organic layers were reduced by a factor of 3.2 after one fire in upland plots, but only by a factor of 1.8 in lowland plots (Fig. 7B).
 Similar trends exist in exposed mineral soil: upland plots had no exposed mineral soil in unburned plots but saw an increase in the amount of exposed mineral soil, up to 100% in some thrice-burned plots (Fig. 7C).

 Impact of repeat fires and topography on tree regeneration

-Density and basal area of conifer and deciduous species were controlled by different factors.
+Based on XXX analysis, density and basal area of conifer and deciduous species were controlled by different factors.
 Conifer density, conifer basal area and deciduous density were primarily driven by number of fires, while deciduous basal area was best described by site type.
 In every case, model fit (as evaluated by AIC and BIC values) improved when number of fires and site type were held as separate effects (rather than interacting terms), and in models of conifer density, basal area and deciduous density, model fit improved when site type was dropped entirely (Table S6).
 A lack of interaction or site type effect indicates that 3 short-interval fires had similar effects on deciduous and conifer post-fire regeneration in both the upland and lowland site.
 In both sites, increasing number of reburns reduced both conifer tree density and conifer basal area.
 Increasing short-interval fires lead to greater deciduous density in both upland and lowland sites (Fig. 5 and 6).
 The control of site type on deciduous basal area may indicate the strength of the effect of site-level differences inferred from unburned reference plots on post-fire deciduous abundance.

 Table 1.
 Parameters of fire-regeneration models (regen = fires + site + (1 | plot ID number) with bootstrapped CI, df and p-values based on Wald approximation.
 Effects of fire and site type on post-fire density (stems/Ha) and basal area (m2/Ha) of conifer and deciduous trees.